david-hurley/avalanche-canada-data-analysis/README.md

 Perform the following:
 1. Open a command prompt in the root directory
-2. Execute `ipython kernel install --user --name=venv`, replace `venv` with the name of your virtual environment
+2. Execute `ipython kernel install --user --name=YOUR-VENV-NAME`, replace `YOUR-VENV-NAME` with the name of your virtual environment
 3. Launch Jupyter Notebook (`jupyter notebook` in the command prompt) and navigate to `notebooks` and open file `2020_10_10_dh_clean_explore_data.ipynb`
 4. In the toolbar select `kernel` and choose `venv`
 5. Follow instruction in notebook to point to desired cleaned files and run code